 A personal viewing approximately one/two weeks after your session.

-Approximately 30 to 40 images images to choose from.
+A full session will give you a gallery of approximately 30 to 40 images to choose from.

 You will find the studio warm and inviting.
 It’s a good idea to wear layers of clothing so that you can remove the layers as you may find it very warm.
 Coffee and tea, and cold drinks are also supplied.